The Holly Tree logo

 Principals: 5 men/4 women/3 boys/2 girls;

-Others: minimum 2 additional men/2 additional women; preferred 3 to 5 each.
+Others: minimum 2 additional men/2 additional women; or as many as your group can muster.

 Instrumentation: Piano or 13 piece orchestra